Skip to main content

 What is it?

-An RFQ is used when the buyer knows exactly what they want (e.g., 50 laptops, Model X, delivered to Pretoria).
-It is purely a price and delivery competition.
+An RFQ is used when the buyer knows exactly what they want — a specific model, quantity, and delivery location — and simply needs suppliers to compete on price and delivery terms.
+It is purely a price and logistics competition rather than an evaluation of methodology or approach.

 When is it used?